targeted/m48t86pc1-rtc-repair/README.md

 ![image](https://github.com/user-attachments/assets/c5843b6b-4252-4f7c-8e15-0ebcb38aceb3)

-Note that you need to drill two holes, one against the ground (-) connector pin on the left, and one against the positive (+) battery connector pin on the right, and also that the connection between the + solder point and the battery + must be broken.
+Note that you need to drill two holes, one against the ground (-) connector pin on the left, and one against the positive (+) battery connector pin on the right, and also that the connection between the (+) solder point and the internal battery (+) must be broken.

 ## Practice